IssacWD/myPythonCode/csc1002/Assignment#3/README.md

 #CSC1002 Assignment #3#
 ##`Please read this before you run this program`##
+#`I rewrite this program because it may not run well on Windows OS.
+So I cut down a lot of features.
+If you use Unix like OS, it will run very good!
+And this is write for Unix like OS.
+If you are TA or Windows user, 'How to run' will not fit you.`
 ###1.
 How to run###
 #####Before running this program, please check whether your computer has DataBase `sqlite3`.
 This program depends on `sqlite3`.Defaultly, `sqlite3` will be installed when you install python, it is a buildin module in Python3.#####
 1. This program need you to input arguments when you run it. **So please be sure that you run this program in CMD or Terminal.**